YaboiET/unitalk_bitrix24/README.md

     * Integration data (logs, call history, etc.)
     * External mapping table for queue and agent assignments

-* Evaluate the need for a dedicated database solution if data volume or complexity increases significantly in the future.
+* Evaluate the need for a dedicated database solution if data volume or complexity increases significantly in the future

 **Gaps and Assumptions**